habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 ### Reliability

-A virtual data center creates virtual servers on top of physical servers in a physical data center.
+A virtual data center provides much more flexible failover alternatives.
+Its virtual servers on top of physical servers in a physical data center.
 From the user's point of view it doesn't matter on which physical server a virtual server is running.
 All the user cares about is being able to connect to their virtual server.
 If a physical server fails, virtual servers can be quickly migrated to another virtual server.

 Since a virtual data center is software and software can be copied, it is very easy to take regular backups of certain servers or even the entire data center.